lance2016/lance2016/README.md

 - 👋 Hi, I’m @lance2016
-- 👀 I’m interested in ...
+- 👀 I’m interested in Project Structure
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... lancefate@163.com
+- 📫 My Email: lancefate@163.com

 <!---
 lance2016/lance2016 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.